Terry Taylor: Fourth return to WCW (1999–2001)

 After conducting backstage interviews for a year in the WWF, Taylor returned to WCW yet again.
 He appeared in a backstage segment with Kimberly on Monday Nitro on November 15, 1999.
 During this run in WCW, Taylor co-hosted and provided commentary for WCW Saturday Night with Larry Zbyszko.
 While in WCW, Taylor would also wrestle for the independent promotions.
 He defeated Tom Prichard at the 2nd Annual Brian Pillman Memorial Show on May 19, 1999, and on July 30, he lost to Chris Jericho at the Mark Curtis Comes Home Memorial Show.
 He remained with the company until WWF bought it out in March 2001.
+His last on-screen appearance for WCW was as a company representative for a contract signing between Booker T and Scott Steiner on the March 19, 2001 episode of Monday Nitro for their match that would take place the following week.
 On August 9, 2001, he defeated Bobby Eaton at 4th Annual Brian Pillman Memorial Show in a match refereed by Ricky Steamboat.

 Third return to WWE (2002–2003)

-In September 2002, Taylor returned to the now renamed WWE as a road agent.
+In September 2002, Taylor returned to the now-renamed WWE as a road agent.
 Taylor lasted in this capacity until July 14, 2003, when he was released from his contract.

 Total Nonstop Action Wrestling (2003–2011)

 Taylor began working for Total Nonstop Action Wrestling in 2003.
 Prior to becoming Head of Talent Relations, he also worked as a road agent, trainer, and interviewer.
 His only match for TNA was on September 24, 2003, where he defeated Kid Kash.
 While in TNA, Taylor wrestled for independent promotions, notably teaming with Cyrus in Canada for Ontario's Border City Wrestling and Manitoba's No Holds Barred promotions.
 On December 30, 2003, Tayor lost to Steve Williams in a match for the vacated NWA Mid-Atlantic Heavyweight title in Guangzhou, China.
+His last match was on November 25, 2006 defeating Adrian Lynch for PPW Bash At The Beach in Menasha, Wisconsin.
 On May 20, 2011, Taylor was fired from the promotion.